 Figure 2.
 Evolv Express configured with three towers and two lanes

 The system is designed to support venue ingress at a natural walking pace for families, screening an average of 3,600 people per hour at maximum capacity.
-Experience during live events at Evolv customer sites ranges from 2,700 to up to 4,500 people per hour—as much as one person every 1.6 seconds.
+Experience during live events at Evolv customer sites ranges from 2,700 to up to 4,500 people per hour—as much as one person per lane every 1.6 seconds.
 Throughput varies at each customer’s site based on their unique concept of operations (ConOps), security protocols, and other operational considerations.

 The system is designed to be staffed by flow control and resolution personnel using up to three touchscreen tablets per lane to receive and review alerts.
 When the system alarms on an individual, each tablet receives images of the individual who alarmed the system, plus a red box superimposed on the image to indicate where on their person or in their bag the potential threat was detected (Figure 3).